julieng-dup/geocoder-fr/README.md

 Geocoder & reverse-geocoder for French territory.

-• No API key is required, this package use French gouv opendata API.
+* No API key is required, this package use French gouv opendata API.
-• Requests results are geojson formated.
+* Requests results are geojson formated.
-• All package function are async.
+* All package function are async.
+* This package can be used with node or react

 ## Usage